neelsmith/MiseEnPage.jl/docs/src/index.md

 score_by_proximity_y(pg)
 ```

 Load a documentary image for the page, and visualize the page's layout under the proximity hypothesis compared to the actual layout.
 (This last step requires the `Luxor` graphics package.)
+Orange dots show the y value for the model's placment of scolia; green dots show the recorded y value for the scholia.

 ```@example intro